kenderb/JS-CAPSTONE/README.md

 # Alien Attack

-> This is a game where you play the role of a interestellar pilot and kill all the aliens avoiding to get hit or crashing with the Alien spaceships.
+> This is a game where you play the role of an interstellar pilot and kill all the aliens avoiding to get hit or crashing with the aliens spaceships.

 ![screenshot](./Screenshot_1.png)
 ![screenshot](./Screenshot_2.png)